elugens/hello-javascript/docs/additional-questions/regular-expressions/patterns-flags.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Regular expressions are patterns with optional flags that provide a powerful way to search and replace in text.
-In JavaScript, they are available via the RegExp object, as well as being integrated in methods of strings.
-Regular expressions are integrated with string methods.
+  <div><strong>Interview Response:</strong> Regular expressions are patterns with optional flags that allow powerful text search and replacement.
+They are available in JavaScript via the RegExp object, and they get embedded into string functions and string methods combined with regular expressions.
     </div>
   </div>
 </details>